0awawa0/CTF_Bot/README.md

 ## Usage
 0) Download the bot .jar file [CTF_Bot.jar](out/artifacts/CTF_Bot_jar/CTF_Bot.jar) or build bot from sources.
 1) Create folder "db" in the folder where bot is placed.
-2) Put BotCredentials file to the folder where bot is placed filled as folows:
+2) If you have not register you bot yet, read documentation [Telegram APIs](https://core.telegram.org/api) or contact @BotFather bot through Telegram to register your bot.
+After registering your bot you will get <i>your_bot_token</i> and <i>your_bot_name</i>.
+Put BotCredentials file to the folder where bot is placed filled as follows:

     token:|:<i>your_bot_token</i>\
     botName:|:<i>your_bot_name</i>

 3) Run the CTF_Bot.jar. **Note that Java 8 is required.
 Although the program might run on more recent versions of JVM, using some features still can cause an error.**

+You don't need your own web server to make your bot reachable on the internet.
+That means bot running on your local machine will be reachable from all over the world.
+That makes hosting CTF competitions and trainings easier than ever.
 ## GUI

 ### Main window